 Won Palisoul (’16SPS, Nonprofit Management) has achieved a great deal in a short amount of time.
 She founded the Women Veterans and Families Network and currently serves as Senior Compliance Officer at Semper Capital Management, L.P., which has $3 billion of assets under management.
 She has powered destroyers throughout the Pacific Ocean.
 She has played a crucial role in increasing veterans’ access to financial education and training, both through her work with the CFA Society of New York and Women Veterans on Wall Street (wVOWS).
 Along the way, she graduated from the Master of Science in Nonprofit Management at Columbia University’s School of Professional Studies.
+Won was recently honored at the SPS virtual graduation ceremony with the 2021 Alumni Dean’s Excellence Award for her professional accomplishments, service to the alumni community, and engagement and support of the School since graduating in 2016.
 Recently she told us her story and offered advice for other veterans.

 Tell me about your Navy experience.